 Policy Fellow, Centre for Science and Policy

-Amanda Woolley has worked with the NHS England National Elective Care Transformation Programme since 2017.
-Amanda supports system leaders and their frontline teams to achieve transformation in local models of health care delivery and translates the learning from these projects back into national policy for NHS elective care services.
-Amanda also writes guidance for health commissioners and providers and facilitates learning and engagement between local organisations and national policy bodies.
+Amanda Woolley currently holds the portfolio for system leadership development for the NHS Leadership Academy in the North East and Yorkshire.
+Prior to this appointment she has worked on national NHS transformation programmes.
+In various roles she supported leaders in the local health and care system and their frontline teams to change models of health care delivery and translates the learning from these projects back into national policy for NHS planned care services.
+Amanda has written guidance for health commissioners and providers and facilitates learning and engagement between local organisations and national policy bodies.

 Amanda studied Philosophy and Psychology as an undergraduate at Heythrop College, University of London before receiving her PhD in Psychology from Kings College London, sponsored by the Division of Health and Social Care Research.
 Her doctoral thesis explored cognitive models for clinical intuition in general practice and its effect on early and missed diagnoses.